Religion in New Zealand: Hinduism

-Hinduism is the second largest religion in New Zealand after Christianity, with over 123,000 adherents according to the 2018 census, constituting 2.63% of the New Zealand population.
-The number of Hindus in New Zealand grew modestly after the 1990s when the immigration laws was changed.
+Hinduism is the second largest religion in New Zealand after Christianity, with over 153,534 adherents according to the 2023 census, constituting 2.9% of the New Zealand population.
+The number of Hindus in New Zealand grew modestly after the 1990s when the immigration laws were changed.

 Islam

 Islam in New Zealand began with the arrival of Muslim Chinese gold prospectors in the 1870s.
 The first Islamic organisation in New Zealand, the New Zealand Muslim Association, was established in Auckland in 1950.
 1960 saw the arrival of the first imam, Maulana Said Musa Patel, from Gujarat, India.
 Large-scale Muslim immigration began in the 1970s with the arrival of Fiji Indians, followed in the 1990s by refugees from various war-torn countries.
-In April 1979 the three regional Muslim organisations of Canterbury, Wellington and Auckland, joined together to create the only national Islamic body – the Federation of Islamic Associations of New Zealand.
+In April 1979 the three regional Muslim organisations of Canterbury, Wellington and Auckland, joined together to create the only national Islamic body—the Federation of Islamic Associations of New Zealand.
 Early in the 1990s many migrants were admitted under New Zealand's refugee quota, from war zones in Somalia, Bosnia, Afghanistan, Kosovo and Iraq.
-Since the 11 September attacks there was a spike in conversions to Islam among Maori prisoners in jail.
+Since the 11 September attacks there was a spike in conversions to Islam among Māori inmates in prisons.

 In the 2018 census, 61,455 people, identified themselves as Muslim constituting 1.32% of the total population making it the third largest religion in the country.

 Buddhism

 Buddhism is the fourth largest religion in New Zealand, at 1.13% of the population.
 In 2007 the Fo Guang Shan Temple was opened in Auckland for the promotion of Humanistic Buddhism.
 It is the largest Buddhist temple in New Zealand.

-Most of the Buddhists in New Zealand are migrants from Asia with significant New Zealanders converted to Buddhism ranging from 15,000-20,000.
+Most of the Buddhists in New Zealand are migrants from Asia with the number of other New Zealand Buddhists ranging from 15,000 to 20,000.